vit-research-group/vit-research-group.github.io/_pages/research.md

 # Research

-Our overarching goal is to explore and understand new quantum states of electronic matter on the atomic scale.
-To do so, we use and develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.
+Our overarching goal is to explore and understand ..............................................

-Our goal is to build instruments and develop techniques that enable us to address the questions we find most interesting.
-We further have group members with different background and interests, working together on physics and instrumentation.
+Our goal is to develop techniques that enable us to address the questions we find most interesting.
+We further have group members with different background and interests, working together on computation and simulation.

 Here are some themes and topics that we currently work on: